Qualcomm kicks off defense in FTC trial by showing its mobile chip prowess

 The two have been battling in a San Jose, California, courtroom since Jan.
 4, and the FTC wrapped up its case against Qualcomm on Tuesday afternoon.
 The FTC has accused Qualcomm of operating a monopoly in wireless chips, forcing customers like Apple to work with it exclusively and charging excessive licensing fees for its technology.

 Tuesday marked Qualcomm's first chance to present its own case.
-The company believes the FTC's lawsuit is based on "flawed legal theory."
-It's said that customers choose its chips because they're the best and that it has never stopped providing processors to customers, even when they're battling over licenses.
+The company says the FTC's lawsuit is based on "flawed legal theory."
+Qualcomm has said customers choose its chips because they're the best and that it has never stopped providing processors to customers, even when they're battling over licenses.

 The company called its co-founder, Irwin Jacobs, and the senior vice president in charge of its 4G and 5G operations, Durga Malladi, to the stand to talk up Qualcomm's innovations in wireless technology.